 This parameter MAY be used to signal a receiver's choice of the offered or declared output layer sets in the sprop-vps.
 The value of recv-ols-id indicates the OLS index of the bitstream that a receiver supports.
-When not present, the value of recvols-id is inferred to be equal to the value of the sprop-ols-id parameter in the SDP offer.
-When present, the value of recvols-id must be included only when sprop-ols-id was received and must refer to an output layer set in the VPS that is in the same dependency tree as the OLS referred to by sprop-ols-id.
+When not present, the value of recvols-id is inferred to be equal to value of the sprop-ols-id parameter inferred from or indicated in the SDP offer.
+When present, the value of recv-ols-id must be included only when sprop-ols-id was received and must refer to an output layer set in the VPS that includes no layers other than all or a subset of the layers of the OLS referred to by sprop-ols-id.
 If this optional parameter is present, sprop-vps must have been received or its content must be known a priori at the receiver.